 While he was still at Southern Oregon State College in addition to earning two BS degrees, he also earned two black belts in kung fu and kick boxing.

-This remarkable man convinced you to be tested in May 1985 by himself and others after he helped you first review with an outline the testing procedures.
+This remarkable man convinced Noreen Renier to be tested in May 1985 by himself and others after he helped her first review with an outline the testing procedures.

-This testing on you at the Southern Oregon State College campus was conducted, reviewed, documented, and witnessed by more than two dozen actual on-site researchers and participants.
-That is far different that your claims elsewhere which have no documentation at all other than your personal claims and recollections.
+According to lengthy notes by Dr. Kloor and obtained by GNR investigators, the testing on Renier at the Southern Oregon State College campus was extensive.
+It was conducted, reviewed, documented, and witnessed by more than two dozen actual on-site researchers and participants.
+This is far different than Renier's claims elsewhere, (like at the University of West Georgia), which have little or no documentation other than personal claims, and both views and recollections from heavily pro-paranormal supporters.

 Noreen Renier flunks psychic testing

-During one test segment at Southern Oregon State you were offered seven blood samples.
+During one test segment at Southern Oregon State College, Noreen Rener was offered seven blood samples.

 Each of seven blood slides were prepared according to Dr. Kloor “by first being handled by the subject and then a blood smear was carefully taken and the numbered plate placed in a box."

-According to Dr. Kloor you agreed this careful handling of the blood samples and packaging by the actual blood donor was proper.
+According to Dr. Kloor, Noreen Renier agreed this careful handling of the blood samples and packaging by the actual blood donor was proper.

-Also previous to beginning the testing you agreed you understood what the procedures were and that they were fair.
-You then agreed to attempt to properly match each blood sample to each of the six volunteers who had donated samples of their blood.
+Also previous to beginning the testing Renier agreed she understood what the procedures were and that they were fair.
+Renier then agreed to attempt to properly match each blood sample to each of the six volunteers who had donated samples of their blood.

-In this particular test there was also a single "control blood sample" among the seven to help authenticate your claimed psychometry abilities.
-This "control" sample was the only blood sample from among the seven that you should have had left on the table as you matched those of the six blood volunteers before you.
+In this particular test there was also a single "control blood sample" among the seven to help authenticate Renier's claimed psychometry abilities.
+This "control" sample was the only blood sample from among the seven that she should have had left on the table as she matched those of the six blood volunteers before her.

-Instead you picked up the box containing the controlled blood sample first and according to Dr. Kloor "in a somewhat theatrical manner she described the sex, age range, personal traits, etc. of the subject."
+Instead she unknowingly picked up the box containing the controlled blood sample first and according to Dr. Kloor "in a somewhat theatrical manner she described the sex, age range, personal traits, etc. of the subject."

-Unfortunately for you there was no shout by anyone because your chosen sample did not match blood taken from any of six volunteers present.
+Unfortunately for her there was no shout by anyone because her chosen sample did not match blood taken from any of six volunteers present.

-Even so, according to Dr. Kloor once you finished your detailed description about the student that you believed matched the blood you "demanded to know how well she had done."
+Even so, according to Dr. Kloor once Renier finished her detailed description about the student that she believed matched the blood, she "demanded to know how well she had done."

 Dr. Greg Fowler, now an Associate Clinical Professor of Public Health, Oregon Health Sciences University, Portland, Oregon and Executive Director of Geneforum.org was at Southern Oregon State College in 1985 and participated with the testing.

-When it became quite clear that you would not continue, Dr. Fowler revealed the identity of the blood sample to be that of a rat!
+When it became quite clear that Renier would not continue, Dr. Fowler revealed the identity of the blood sample to be that of a rat!

 According to Dr. Kloor, "To say the least she was not very pleased.”

-Even after additional testing was conducted on you --- including readings off objects previously selected from students --- it was found that your actual tested performance was amazingly worse than random chance!
+Even after additional testing was conducted on Renier --- including readings off objects previously selected from students --- it was found that her actual tested performance was amazingly worse than random chance!

-And years later when your performance at this event was revealed you claimed the story was in error and your testing had been done at the University of Oregon rather than the far smaller campus of Southern Oregon State College just seven miles from where you lived.
-But the correct campus was indeed the Southern Oregon State College and officials at the University of Oregon campus --- located some 170 miles north --- denied any involvement ever with you in any lab or research setting.
+And years later when Renier's performance at this event was revealed by a researcher, she claimed the story was in error and her testing had been done at the University of Oregon rather than the far smaller campus of Southern Oregon State College campus just seven miles from where she lived.
+But the correct campus was indeed the Southern Oregon State campus and officials at the University of Oregon campus --- located some 170 miles north --- denied any involvement ever with her in any lab or research setting.

 Finding 23: Missing person 'psychic' Noreen Renier repeatedly speaks ‘double-talk’.
 She claims to be instrumental in solving cases but she denies that she says she solves cases.
 (Click to open)